ngitofficial/CodeGenie-G412-PS25/README.md

 - Debugging hints based on errors
 - Model switching for different code languages
 - Code explanation and documentation generation

+> 🧞‍♂️ **CodeGenie** isn't just a tool — it’s your magical coding partner inside VS Code.
+Let it handle the boring stuff so you can focus on building cool things.

 ---